lithrion/lithrion.github.io/_class-projects/Final-Project.md

 Flag4 was inside root's home directory, and was the final objective for Target1.

 ### Target 2 192.168.1.115
-This goal on this machine was only to gain user access, although it did take a little more work to get there.
+The goal on this machine was to gain user access, which took a little more work than Target1.

 #### Reconassiance
 This machine started off similarly with a nmap scan `nmap -sV 162.168.1.115` and then running DirBuster.